 2006 - spicy botrytised flavours of grapefruit and apricot on the palate, crème brulée on the nose.
 Splendid balance and plenty of finesse.
 Honeyed aftertaste.
 Fine effort.
 93p.

-2004 - walnuts and grilled flavors (reduction), very elegant, splendid balance, stylish and rich wine.
+2004 - walnuts and grilled flavours (reduction), very elegant, splendid balance, stylish and rich wine.
 Smooth and long aftertaste.
-A real charmeur wine.
+A real charmer wine.
 92p.

-2010 Coutet offered intense flavor of acacia honey, orange peel and pear, great combination of sweetness and acidity, superb concentration of candied fruits on the palate and smooth finish.
+2010 Coutet offered an intense flavour of acacia honey, orange peel and pear, great combination of sweetness and acidity, superb concentration of candied fruits on the palate and smooth finish.
 Refined with great elegance and style.
 It's for sure gained more intensity and concentration since primeur week.
 93p.

 Harvest was still going on at Coutet when I visited it and Aline told me it would take additional 2-3 weeks to finish it.

-Cru Monplaisir (Bordeaux Superieur, situated close to Gironde, just outside Margaux appelation) - ripe fruit, terroir very present, soft and well-balanced with nice grip and intensity on the palate.
+Cru Monplaisir (Bordeaux Superieur, situated close to Gironde, just outside Margaux appellation) - ripe fruit, terroir very present, soft and well-balanced with nice grip and intensity on the palate.
 88p.

 Eyrins (Margaux) – mineral, strong tannin, nice acidity, quite powerful.
 Looks very promising.
 89-90p.

 1989 Gilette – latest vintage release of this wine.
 Heavy style with alcohol very present but not dominating.
-Extremely intense botrytised flavors of creme brulée, pineapple and melasse, great interplay between sweetness and acidity, stunning concentration and depth, very strong structure, extremely long finish.
+Extremely intense botrytised flavours of creme brulée, pineapple and molasses, great interplay between sweetness and acidity, stunning concentration and depth, very strong structure, extremely long finish.
 Typical of the vintage.
 96-97p.

-Last visit of the day took place at Raymond Lafon, a property which makes high value wines.
-Jean-Pierre Meslier, always very good to have discussion with and not only about wine, told me that harvested grapes looked just fine and that the harvest would take around two weeks more.
+The last visit of the day took place at Raymond Lafon, a property which makes high-value wines.
+Jean-Pierre Meslier, always very good to have a discussion with and not only about wine, told me that harvested grapes looked just fine and that the harvest would take around two weeks more.
 He was very kind to prepare tasting for me of following vintages, 2000, 2003, 2004, 2005 and 2007.

-2003 - 99.9% of entire harvest became Grand Vin!!
-Extremely intense nose of melasse, mango, candied mandarine peel, crème brulée.
-These botrytised flavors were incredible and deep.
+2003 - 99.9% of the entire harvest became Grand Vin!!
+Extremely intense nose of molasses, mango, candied mandarin peel, crème brulée.
+These botrytised flavours were incredible and deep.
 Extremely rich, unctuous and extremely long on the palate, with acidity matching perfectly gobs of sweetness.
-This was extraordinary stuff, pure extravaganza I say, 99.9% legend and a perfect example of flamboyant style of Bordeaux stickies.
+This was extraordinary stuff, pure extravaganza I say, 99.9% legend and a perfect example of a flamboyant style of Bordeaux stickies.
 I think those who criticize 2003 vintage for being too much sugar and too little acidity, can really eat their words now!
 This vintage's really opened for floodgates this year with fantastic wines matching all kinds of food perfectly.
 99p.

 2007 - Strong botrytised aromas of lemon, grapefruit, orange peel and citrus, strong and powerful on the palate, mineral, beautiful acidity and honeyed aftertaste.
 Great effort for the vintage.
 95p.